gabe-terrell/rest-client-tools/README.md

           };

     clientBuilder.addClientRequestFilter(filter); // filters are applied in the order they are added.

+  By default, http response codes between 400 (Bad Request) and 599 (Network Connect Timeout) are considered errors and cause a ClientResponseFailure to be thrown.
+In some cases you may want certain response codes to not be treated as an Exception.
+  For example, you might have an endpoint for checking for an item in inventory and want to have it return 404 if no inventory is available.
+In such a case you can use a custom errorStatusCriteria.

+    // The Predicate specifies which status codes should result in a ClientResponseFailure Predicate<Integer> criteria = new Predicate<Integer>() {
+            @Override
+            public boolean apply(Integer status) {
+                return 404 != status && status >= BAD_REQUEST && status <= NETWORK_CONNECT_TIMEOUT;
+            }
+        };

+    clientBuilder.errorStatusCriteria(criteria);

   ClientErrorInterceptor defines the proxy's behavior in case of errors.
 Here is how you would specify your own list of custom ClientErrorInterceptors.

     List<ClientErrorInterceptor> interceptors = ImmutableList.<ClientErrorInterceptor>of(new ClientErrorInterceptor() {